 Net farm income this year will be $91.7 billion, the second-highest ever, according to the USDA.
 Spending on food stamps reached a record $75.7 billion last year, double the level of four years ago.

 The farm bill governs programs that feed needy families, improve air and soil quality, encourage rural development and provide a safety net for farmers who suffer crop or income loss.
 Production subsidies, which may reach $11 billion this year, aid agribusinesses such as Archer Daniels Midland Co.
-(ADM) and Cargill Inc. by lowering the costs of their raw materials.
+(ADM:US) and Cargill Inc. by lowering the costs of their raw materials.

 In three days of debate this week, lawmakers turned back several efforts to cut or restrict crop insurance, including an amendment sponsored by New York Democrat Kirsten Gillibrand that would have reduced subsidies for insurance providers by $5 billion to increase funding for food stamps.

 Senators also rejected amendments that would have ended the import-quota system that protects U.S. sugar producers and other support for the sweetener.
 The measures were backed by confectioners such as Hershey Co.
-(HSY) that say they artificially inflate sweetener prices.
+(HSY:US) that say they artificially inflate sweetener prices.

 While losing direct payments, growers of crops including corn, soybeans and sorghum would become eligible for insurance- reimbursement rates based on near-record high prices.
 A new insurance program was included for cotton farmers, who would also lose direct payments.
 The plan was modeled on a proposal from the National Cotton Council, the industry group for growers.